codepath/site-capstone/planning/user_stories.md

 - “As a **student and commentator**, I want to be able to find the new buzz on restaurants nearby and see what restaurants would have best options”
 - “As a **restaurant owner**, I want to be able to see what different food groups the app may have in order to place my restaurant in a food group.”
 - “As a **restaurant owner**, I want to see what potential customers are interested in and view their opinions to improve their experience.”
-- “As a student,  I want to have different food groups I can join and find restaurants that cater to them.”
+- “As a **student**,  I want to have different food groups I can join and find restaurants that cater to them.”
 - “As a **commentator** , I want to see reviews from other students like me who share common interests.”

-## Wireframe (Bonus)

-Insert link or image to your group's wireframe.